herrera-ignacio/herrera-ignacio/README.md

 I'm Ignacio Herrera, a self-taugh engineer, passionate about cybersecurity, dogs, and martials-arts.
 I'm currently living in Buenos Aires, Argentina and working remotely both as a _SR Fullstack Developer_ at [Agile Engine](https://agileengine.com/) and as a freelance consultant.

 - 🔭 I’m mostly working on: [Architect Handbook](https://github.com/herrera-ignacio/architect-handbook).
-- 🌱 I’m currently reading: _Designing Data-Intesive Applications by Martin Kleppmann_.
+- 🌱 I’m currently reading: _Thinking in C++_.
-- 👯 I’m looking to collaborate on: _Cybersecurity/DevOps projects_.
+- 👯 I’m looking to collaborate on: _Blockchain projects_.
 - 📫 How to reach me: _Through my [LinkedIn](https://www.linkedin.com/in/ignacioromanherrera/)_.
 - 😄 Nickname: _Nacho_.
 - ⚡ Fun fact: _I live with my girlfriend and our 2 lovely dogs, Pipo & Nina_.